Beyond the EPICS: comprehensive Python IOC development with QueueIOC: The client-server model and EPICS IOCs

-To fully understand the potential of \prog{QueueIOC}, it is instructive to compare its architecture with the architecture of \prog{EPICS} IOCs (\figref{ioc-arch}b).
+To fully understand the potential of \prog{QueueIOC}, it is instructive to compare its architecture with the architecture of EPICS IOCs (\figref {ioc-arch}b).
 Database access, IOC database, record support and device support are either implicit or unnecessary in \prog{QueueIOC}; device drivers and interrupt routines are implicit in the underlying control layer; monitors are implicit in the CA layer.
 By treating other IOCs (communicating through the CA protocol, \cf\ also \secref{seq}) as the underlying control layer, ``sequencers'' are just a specialised kind of IOCs.
-With mechanisms like \verb|QScanIOC| (\cf\ \secref{dev}) and \verb|QSlowIOC| \cite{zhang2024}, what scanners do can also be done succinctly with \prog{QueueIOC}.
-In summary, all architectural elements in \prog{EPICS} IOCs have satisfactory counterparts in \prog{QueueIOC}; so in the long term, we believe \prog{QueueIOC} has the potential to be eventually capable of doing what is done with all \prog{EPICS} IOCs currently used, except those IOCs that run under special resource constraints (most prominently VME IOCs).
-Furthermore, as has been noted above, \verb|caput|, \verb|caget| and \verb|camonitor| are just specialised requests/replies and notifications; we think similar conclusions could be made about the PV Access (PVA) protocol added to \prog{EPICS} in recent years.
-In conjunction with our observations about server programs, it is also a reasonable guess that similar conclusions could be made about the communication protocols in other device-control ecosystems, \eg\ \prog{TANGO} and \prog{Karabo}.
-If these guesses were sufficiently accurate, \prog{QueueIOC} might become a starting point for some kind of unified device-control ecosystem, since \prog{QueueIOC} intentionally encourages a programming style agnostic of the device-control ecosystem: the developer usually only needs to care about requests/replies and notifications -- not \verb|caput|, \verb|caget| or \verb|camonitor|.
+With mechanisms like \verb|QScanIOC| (\cf\ \secref{dev}) and \verb|QSlowIOC| \cite{zhang2024}, what ``scanners'' do can also be done succinctly with \prog{QueueIOC}.
+In summary, all architectural elements in EPICS IOCs have satisfactory counterparts in \prog{QueueIOC}; so in the long term, we believe \prog{QueueIOC} has the potential to be eventually capable of doing what is done with all EPICS IOCs currently used, except those IOCs that run under special resource constraints (most prominently VME IOCs).
+There may also be performance-related concerns about \prog{QueueIOC} due to its Python-based nature, but we find it unnecessary to worry about: with the IOC \verb|qscan_rate| available from the supplementary materials, it can be verified that \prog{QueueIOC} can easily offer refresh (``scan'') rates up to at least 100\,Hz and monitor rates up to at least 500\,Hz, both of which are comparable to what EPICS IOCs are normally expected to do; with \prog{QDetectorIOC} (\secref{dev}), \prog{QueueIOC} also offers decent detector readout performance comparable to \prog{areaDetector}.
+Our outlook can also be extended beyond the CA protocol of EPICS: as has been noted above, \verb|caput|, \verb|caget| and \verb|camonitor| are just specialised requests/replies and notifications; we think similar conclusions could be made about the PV Access (PVA) protocol added to EPICS in recent years.
+In conjunction with our observations about server-like programs, it is also a reasonable guess that similar conclusions could be made about the communication protocols in other device-control ecosystems, \eg\ \prog{TANGO} and \prog{Karabo}.
+If these guesses were sufficiently accurate, \prog{QueueIOC} might become a starting point for some kind of unified device-control ecosystem, since \prog{QueueIOC} intentionally encourages a programming style agnostic of the device-control ecosystem: the developer usually only needs to care about requests/replies and notifications -- not \verb|caput|, \verb|caget| or \verb|camonitor| (\cf\ also the discussion on modularity in \secref{cases}).